 In the Middle Ages the common people constantly had to support fat, lazy friars who chose no other means of support than begging.
 These mendicants took an oath of poverty and renunciation of property, having to live on the goodwill and practical support of those who worked hard for a living.
 And they lived very comfortably by doing so.
 It doesn’t seem like much has changed.

 It is so clearly against biblical teaching that so many Christians think they can choose a cushy lifestyle and expect their brothers and sisters to support them in it.
-The Apostle Paul wrote “For yourselves know how ye ought to follow us: for we behaved not ourselves disorderly among you; Neither did we eat any man’s bread for nought; but wrought with labour and travail night and day, that we might not be chargeable to any of you: Not because we have not power, but to make ourselves an ensample unto you to follow us.
-For even when we were with you, this we commanded you, that if any would not work, neither should he eat” (2 Thess 3:7-10).
+The Apostle Paul wrote “For you yourselves know how you ought to imitate us; we were not idle when we were with you, we did not eat any man’s bread without paying, but with toil and labor we worked night and day, that we might not burden any of you.
+It was not because we have not that right, but to give you in our conduct an example to imitate.
+For even when we were with you, we gave you this command: If any one will not work, let him not eat” (2 Thess 3:7-10).

 There is a case for financial support…..

 Am I against supporting missionaries or pastors or those studying for the ministry?
 No. When Jesus sent out The Seventy, his instructions were that they should receive support from those amongst whom they worked: “And remain in the same house, eating and drinking what they provide, for the laborer deserves his wages” (Luke 10:7).
 And Paul’s instructions to Timothy were “for the Scripture says, ‘You shall not muzzle an ox when it is treading out the grain’, and, ‘The laborer deserves his wages’” (1 Tim 5:18).